-For comprehensive information about the financial support available to UK and eligible EU students joining postgraduate courses at Edge Hill University in academic year 2014/15, together with details of how to apply for potential funding, visit www.edgehill.ac.uk/postgradfinance2014.
+For comprehensive information about the financial support available to eligible UK and EU students joining postgraduate courses at Edge Hill University in academic year 2015/16, together with details of how to apply for potential funding, please view our 2015/16 Money Matters guide at www.edgehill.ac.uk/postgradfinance2015.

 Where can I find out more?

 If you would like to receive a copy of our prospectus or be kept updated about forthcoming events, contact Course Enquiries by emailing firstname.lastname@example.org or calling 01695 657000.